thekashifmalik/rincr/README.md

 bin/kbackup ~/mydata myserver:~/backups
 ```

-This will create a mirror of `~/mydata` at the remote location `myserver:~/backups/mydata`.
-It will also rotate any
+This will create a snapshot of `~/mydata` at the remote location `myserver:~/backups/mydata` as well as rotate any
-pre-existing snapshots and associated metadata in `myserver:~/backups/mydata/.kbackup`.
+pre-existing snapshots in `myserver:~/backups/mydata/.kbackup`.

 ## About
-A utility written to compliment `rsync` for backups.
-Specifically, while `rsync` can be used to make _mirrored_ backups,
+A utility to compliment `rsync` for backups.
+While `rsync` can be used to make _full_ backups, i.e exact clones of the
-i.e exact clones of the target data, `kbackup` can be used to make _incremental_ backups which consist of snapshots of
+target data, `kbackup` can be used to make _incremental_ backups which consist of snapshots of the target data.
+These
-the target data.
-These snapshots can be taken as often as needed and they are cheap both in time and space. `kbackup`
+snapshots can be taken as often as needed and they are cheap both in time and space. `kbackup` can also manage these
-can optionally manage these snapshots for you, restore files to earlier versions and encrypt backups.
+snapshots, restore files to earlier versions and encrypt backups.

 ## Features
 `kbackup` is built on top of `rsync` and borrows heavily from `rsnapshot`.